morse-simulator/morse/doc/morse/user/hooks.rst

 To be able to use this data outside the simulator, it is necessary to bind a middleware to each component, specifying the expected behaviour.

+Every MORSE sensor class has a list called ``output_functions``, and every actuator has a list called ``input_functions``.
+These lists are empty by default, but during execution, any function listed in them will be called each time the component executes its main task.

-When a component is linked to a middleware, a function described in the middleware will be added to the list of methods executed by the component, to be called each time the component executes its main task.
-In this way, the middleware can read the data provided by the component via a *hook*, which is a common data structure to all the components.
+When a component is linked to a middleware, a function described in the middleware will be added to the corresponding list of functions (input or output).
+The functions then become part of the component class, and can read the data provided by the component via a *hook*, which is a data structure common to all the components.

 MORSE components have a dictionary called ``local_data`` that has the names of the variables as keys, and stores the values of each variable.
 The values